dmozhaev/doubleup/README.md

 ```

 ### Game-in-progress state

-The game moves to this state when the game has already been started.
-In this state, the player can either continue doubling up or withdraw money that is currently in play, but they are not able to start a new game until the current one is played to the end (which would either result in a loss or a withdrawal of money).
+The game moves on to this state when the game has already been started.
+In this state, player can either continue doubling up or withdraw money that are currently in-play, but is not able to start new game until the current one is played to the end (which would be either loss or money withdrawal).

 #### Continuing the game
 Can be tested e.g.: